The Popularity of the Brow Lift in Zoom Culture

 Temporal Brow Lift Is Another Option

-This is a minimally invasive brow lift that your surgeon can do under local anesthesia.
+This type of brow lift is a minimally invasive brow lift that your cosmetic surgeon can do under local anesthesia.
 It’s a mini-version of the endoscopic brow lift described above.
-It can produce superior results with little downtime.
+This cosmetic procedure can produce superior results with little downtime following this brow lift technique.

 Whether you have a traditional or endoscopic brow lift, it’s not a lengthy surgery.
 Most plastic surgeons can perform a brow lift in about an hour.
-You can go home on the same day.
+It is an outpatient procedure and you can go home on the same day.

 Discomfort Is Minimal

 Many people worry about the pain they will have after plastic surgery.
 The good news is the pain from a brow lift is minimal.
-You might experience some bruising and swelling, but less if your surgeon performed an endoscopic brow lift.
+You might experience some bruising and swelling, but less if your surgeon performed an endoscopic lift.
+This is a minimally invasive procedure.

 The swelling could make your brow skin feel tight at first.
 You can help this problem by resting with the head elevated, which will reduce swelling in a few days.
 Within a week or so, most bruising and swelling will fade.